-When your doing research about writing a book, it seems like we have to write a novel in 3 months.
+When you’re doing research about writing a book, it seems like we have to write a novel in 3 months.

 I totally did it, by the way.
 Wrote a novel in 3 months.
 It’s a middle-grade/tweens novel, 52 000 words long, or it will be when I am done with the second rounds of revisions.